 Occupational health and safety is a matter of highest priority in the VGT Group.
 The Group aims to continually reduce the number of accidents and other harmful effects on the health of its employees and employees of partner companies over the long term as well as to constantly improve work ergonomics and occupational health.
-The targets set for the 2019 financial year were achieved.
-The number of work-related accidents, measured in terms of TRIFcomb1, is continuing to fall on a long-term average and taking account of the proportion of jobs with an increased risk (construction work).
-In absolute figures, this non-financial performance indicator, TRIFcomb, increased only slightly to 4.9 (previous year: 4.5) despite the fact that construction work rose sharply compared with the previous year.
+The targets set for the 2020 financial year were achieved.
+The number of work-related accidents, measured in terms of TRIFcomb, is continuing to fall on a long-term average and taking account of the proportion of jobs with an increased risk (construction work).
+This indicator fell slightly to 4.7 (previous year: 4.9) despite the fact that construction work increased sharply compared with the previous year.
 The external auditors of the occupational health and safety management system again noted a further improvement in the safety culture.
 Activities in the field of Health, Safety and Environment (HSE) sub-contractor management were stepped up, particularly in the major new build projects.